My name is Moses Khisa and this is my online home!

 I study and teach politics and political development with a focus on contemporary Africa.
 I got my PhD in Political Science at Northwestern University, Evanston/Chicago-USA.

 I also co-founded a political think-tank, Society for Justice and National Unity (SoJNU), with senior colleagues at Makerere University, Kampala, which seeks to provide intellectual input to Ugandan politics.
-In addition to my limited political activism, I am also involved in community engagement as Vice President for the North America Masaba Cultural Association and board member of a university/tertiary education scholarship non-profit organization, CROSO.
+In addition to my limited political activism, I also have been actively involved in community engagement as Vice President (2016-2018) and later Interim President (2018-2019) for the North America Masaba Cultural Association and board member of a university/tertiary education scholarship non-profit organization, CROSO.